NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

 NVBDC's system works, but it is essential to understand the extra mile of commitment needed for success.
 As we acknowledge the below recipients, we are proud of all our Certified SD/VOBs and beholden to the support received by all our Corporate Members.

-Veteran Champion of the Year is presented to the individual within a corporation for their tireless efforts on behalf of our veteran business owners and the NVBDC.
-To the person that has proven their patronage and implementation of NVBDC's certification program and support of our certified service-disabled and veteran-owned businesses.
-In recognition of their efforts on behalf of our veteran business owners and their active participation in the growth of the NVBDC.
+Corporate Support Award is presented to the individual with a corporation that has demonstrated their guidance and mentorship of the NVBDC in building an organization that meets the highest standards and best practices of the corporate supplier diversity industry.
+For their support of our veteran business owners and their active participation in the development of the NVBDC.

-The 2020 Veteran Champion of the Year was presented to Sherry Diccion, Sr. Manager, Global Supplier Diversity, Adient.

-“Thank you to the entire NVBDC team for this amazing recognition!
-I am truly grateful for the opportunity to work with NVBDC, veteran-owned businesses, and corporate peers.
-Being recognized as NVBDC’s 2020 "Veteran Champion of the Year" reinforces Adient's commitment to our guiding principles of People, Community, and Customers.
-Focusing on these principles has made Adient an inclusive and diverse company that prides itself on creating a workplace governed by mutual respect – for our customers, our suppliers, and our employees.
-I also want to extend this recognition to our purchasing team---Adient’s success is from our team’s commitment and dedication to enhance our supply base with diverse suppliers.

-Thank you again.
-I look forward to the continuous work of advancing supplier diversity initiatives and connecting our veterans to business opportunities.”
-Said, Sherry Diccion, SR. Manager, Global Supplier Diversity, Adient

-Sherry is a strong leader in strategy development, deployment, and has demonstrated success in program management.
-She is an advocate for the inclusion of minority – and women- and Service-Disabled – and Veteran-Owned businesses in the corporations value chain through the implementation of the National Minority Supplier Development Council’s best practices.
-Sherry has deployed internal training programs, developed reporting tools and processes to prepare reports internally and externally.
-Sherry has been recognized as Women’s Enterprise USA’s Top 100 Leaders in Supplier Diversity.
+“On behalf of Microsoft, my team and myself we are honored to receive this NVBDC's “corporate support” award.
+I thank all of our Veterans and active duty military men and women and their families for your service, courage and love of our nation.
+I’m honored to serve you.
+God bless you” Said, Fernando Hernandez, Supplier Diversity & Sustainability Director, Microsoft

+Fernando has experience in developing world-class programs in supplier diversity, sustainability and multicultural marketing for over 30 years.
+He has a proven track record of influence achieved by applying business acumen, innovation, and collaboration.
+In addition, Fernando’s focus is responsible sourcing, impact sourcing, marketing strategy, artificial intelligence, technology, management, innovation and collaboration.
+He has developed a world-class Supplier Diversity program for Microsoft that has grown from $600M to $2.7B in annual spend.

 "NVBDC's process matching corporations to SD/VOBs has a proven track record with numerous success stories.
 NVBDC is so grateful to all our corporations who provided NVBDC Certified Service-Disabled, and Veteran-Owned Businesses access and opportunities.
-Sherry’s support truly stands out to reflect NVBDC goals and objectives.
-The support and leadership she endures in the global efforts to include NVBDC Certified SD/VOBs in their diverse supply chain are commendable.
+Fernando and Microsoft’s support truly stands out to reflect NVBDC goals and objectives.
+The support and leadership he endures in the global efforts to include NVBDC Certified SD/VOBs in their diverse supply chain are commendable.
 NVBDC thanks you for taking a leading role in all our efforts to support our Veterans."
 Said Keith King, Founder & CEO, NVBDC.

-NVBDC would like to extend congratulations to all our Corporate Member award recipients.
+NVBDC would like to extend congratulations to Fernando Hernandez, Corporate Support Award recipient.

 For more information on NVBDC and to learn how to become an NVBDC Certified SD/VOB, additional support is available.
 Please feel free to reach out to NVBDC by visiting our website: www.nvbdc.org or contacting us directly: (888) CERTIFIED.